2K Stereo Camera

 Developers have access to the color video, depth map, and confidence map.

-Which OS and platforms are supported by the ZED SDK?
+Which OS and embedded platforms are supported by the ZED SDK?

-The ZED SDK is compatible with Windows 7, 8.1 and Linux.
-It can run on any PC that meets the minimum hardware requirements.
-We are also actively working on an update to the ZED SDK for the NVIDIA Jetson TK1 board.
+The ZED SDK is compatible with Windows and Linux.
+It can run on any PC that meets the minimum hardware requirements, and on NVIDIA Jetson TK1 and TX1 embedded boards.

-Which graphic cards are supported by the ZED SDK ?
+Which graphics cards are supported by the ZED SDK?

 The ZED SDK requires an NVIDIA GPU with a compute capability > 2.
-If you don’t have an NVIDIA GPU – i.e: Intel HD Graphics or AMD chip - you can still use the tools such as the ZED Viewer to view and record side by side 3D video but you will not be able to visualize depth or use any of the samples.
+If you don’t have an NVIDIA GPU, or you're using OSX or Android, you can still use the ZED to capture side by side 3D video but you will not be able to compute depth maps using the ZED SDK.

 Do you have sample depth and color video of the ZED?